MIS1100EN - Exploring Worldview in Christian Witness

 Course description

-Exploration of an approach to worldview study and a dialogical method to sharing your faith at a personal level, beginning with a clear understanding of Christian mission.
-Considers how understanding another person’s worldview through asking excellent questions will lead to a variety of approaches to evangelism in the context of diverse 21st century cultures.
+Exploring Worldview in Christian Witness is both an introductory undergraduate course in worldview study and a dialogical method for sharing faith at a personal level.
+Considers how understanding another person’s worldview through asking excellent questions leads to a variety of approaches to evangelism in the context of diverse and global 21st-century cultures.

 How this course benefits students

-All ministry today is multi-cultural and all ministry is carried on in a multi-cultural context.
+Participating in God's mission of redemption today is multicultural, and all ministry is carried on in a multicultural context.
 Worldviews significantly impact how the message of the Gospel is perceived.
-This course explores the dynamics of culture as an ever-changing framework for understanding reality and guides students to engage persons of various worldviews through on-going conversations based on assumptions people have about life.
+This course explores the dynamics of culture as an ever-changing framework for understanding reality and guides students to engage persons of various worldviews through ongoing conversations based on assumptions people have about life.

 Why this course is important